Drift estimation for rough processes under small noise asymptotic : QMLE approach: Approximate inversion of a rough operator

 In particular, it gives

-\end{theorem} This theorem will be a consequence of the representation of $Z^{(h)}$ using convolution kernels, with explicit control on this kernel. \begin{remark} Let us stress that the rough process $X$ is $\alpha'$ H{\"o}lder for $\alpha'<\alpha-1/2<1/2$ and might be very irregular for $\alpha$ close to $1/2$.
-In this case the quality of approximation $X$ by $X^{(h)}$ is poor with an error of magnitude $h^{\alpha-1/2}$ and thus much larger than $h^{1/2}$.
+{\revarn for some constant $ c(p,a,b)$ depending on $p$ and the coefficients of the SDE.} \end{theorem} {\revarn Remark that the constant $c(p)$ in \eqref{Eq : Lp Y - Z in statement} depends only on $p$ and {\revK the kernel K}.} This theorem will be a consequence of the representation of $Z^{(h)}$ using convolution kernels, with explicit control on this kernel. \begin{remark} Let us stress that the rough process $X$ is $\alpha'$-H{\"o}lder for $\alpha'<\alpha-1/2<1/2$ and {\revarn may therefore} be very irregular for $\alpha$ close to $1/2$.
+In this case the quality of {\revarn the} approximation $X$ by $X^{(h)}$ is poor, with an error of magnitude $h^{\alpha-1/2}$, {\revarn which is} thus much larger than $h^{1/2}$.
 By Theorem \ref{Th : Lq norm Y^h Y}, we see that the magnitude of the error is reduced in the inversion process as the error of approximation of $Z_t$ by $Z^{(h)}_t$ is of magnitude $h^{1/2}$.
-As the process $Z$ is a Brownian semi-martingale, a direct sampling with step $h$ would produce an error of magnitude $h^{1/2}$.
-For this reason, we conjecture that the $h^{1/2}$ rate in Theorem \ref{Th : Lq norm Y^h Y} might be optimal, as we do not expect the approximation of $Z$ based on the sampling of $X$ to be sharper than the approximation based on the sampling of $Z$ itself. \end{remark}
+As the process $Z$ is a Brownian semimartingale, a direct sampling with step $h$ would produce an error of magnitude $h^{1/2}$.
+For this reason, we conjecture that the $h^{1/2}$ rate in Theorem \ref{Th : Lq norm Y^h Y} might be {\revarn sharp,} as we do not expect the approximation of $Z$ based on the sampling of $X$ to be {\revarn more accurate} than the approximation {\revarn obtained from} the sampling of $Z$ itself. \end{remark}